 Another myth tells of a Byzantine Princess, whom an oracle had foretold would be bitten by a serpent and die before she turned 18.
 Terrified, the Emperor (her doting father) sent her to the tower to protect her until she turned 18.
 Celebrating this birthday, her father visited her bearing a basket of fruit, but unbeknownst to him, a serpent lay concealed within and bit her, causing the tragic prophecy to come true.

 Not only do Maiden’s Tower photos make it into every Istanbul marketing campaign, but the mystical setting means that it has also featured in other modern tales – first as an important location in the 1999 James Bond film, The World Is Not Enough, and later in the video game, Assasin’s Creed: Revelations.
 In the latter, the Assasin, Niccolo Polo, builds an intricate structure beneath the tower to conceal a Masyaf key.

 An upmarket restaurant on the islet, serves up traditional Turkish and international foods.
 The Kız Kulesi restaurant prices aren’t cheap, but you’re paying for the special location and view.
 There is also a museum that’s free to enter.

-It’s possible to take a boat from either from Kabataş or Salacak (on the road between Uskudar and Harem) for 20TL.
+It’s possible to take a boat from either from Kabataş or Salacak (on the road between Uskudar and Harem).
 It takes 10 minutes from Kabataş and less than a minute from Üsküdar.
 Make sure to check the time schedule of the boat service in advance.